If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 If you’ve been relapsing over and over again, inpatient treatment may be the way to go.
 It may seem drastic, especially if you’ve already been to rehab in the past, but addiction is a serious illness.
 It’s not unusual for addicts to attend rehab three or four times before achieving lifelong sobriety.
 If you’re a repeat patient, our staff can hone in on your strengths and weaknesses and use them to your advantage.
 Whatever landed you back in rehab will be a major point of focus from this point onward.

-Call Blueprints for Recovery today at (888) 744-9969 to begin your journey toward a life free of cravings.
+Call The PAC Program today at 623-523-4748 to begin your journey toward a life free of cravings.